-Connor Franta sets the stage for today’s youth with his book, A Work In Progress.
-His inspiring words flow directly from the text into the reader’s heart.
-The book entails stories from his journey from La Crescent, Minnesota to an internationally recognized Internet personality.
-Franta shares the life lessons that he has learned thus far.
-His point of view expands from in front of the camera, filming artful YouTube videos for over five and a half million subscribers.
-Stories are told, such as discovering his passion, having FOMO, reluctantly becoming homecoming king, and other important excerpts from his life.
+Connor Franta speaks to today’s youth with his book, A Work in Progress.
+His inspiring words flow directly from the page into the reader’s heart.
+The book contains stories from his journey from La Crescent, Minnesota, to an internationally recognized Internet personality.
+Franta delves into many personal topics: discovering his passion, experiencing social media-induced “FOMO,” and other important excerpts from his life.

-This New York Times Bestseller takes the reader on a rollercoaster filled with joy, despair, rage, and relief.
-It is engaging, and one of the few books I have enjoyed reading in the past few years.
+This New York Times best seller takes the reader on a roller coaster ride of joy, despair, rage and relief.
+It is engaging, and one of the few books I have enjoyed recently.
 Typically, I despise nonfiction.
-However, coming from a new, young writer, my interests are captured in the pages.
-Voice throughout the book definitely contributed to the feeling whilst reading it.
-Franta writes as if he is sitting with you at a cafe, chatting away.
-The informality welcomes readers and made me feel like I had known him for a lifetime.
+However, since this book is by a new, young writer, it feels like my interests are captured in the pages.
+Franta’s voice definitely contributes to that feeling.
+He writes as if he is chatting with you in a café.
+This informality welcomes readers and made me feel like I had known him forever.

-One of my favorite stories that really left an impact on me after reading the book, was about Franta finally accepting the fact that he is gay, after denying it for over 10 years.
-This chapter gave me hope that his story will inspire others to accept who they truly are.
-It reminds me of my friends who have recently come out to me.
-Though I’ll never be able to understand the feeling of relief and pride that washes over them, I know that it is powerful.
+One story that really impacted me was about Franta finally accepting that he is gay after denying it for over 10 years.
+This chapter gave me hope that his story will inspire others to accept who they are.
+It made me think of friends who have recently come out to me.

-While I was reading this book, I felt constant waves of emotion.
+While I was reading A Work in Progress, I felt waves of emotion.
 The tales range from light-hearted to heavy.
-Words brought me to tears at times.
-Tears of sadness, and tears of joy.
-My emotions were played as easily as a piano.
+The words brought me to tears at times – tears of sadness and of joy.
 Some of the more heart-wrenching stories will stand out if you are a fan of Connor Franta.
-There are connections to YouTube videos that were told vaguely, but given more attention to detail in the book.
-It brings a greater insight into Franta’s life than five minutes every Monday ever will.

-The individuality and character in every story left me desperate for more to read.
-If you’re looking for some inspiration in various aspects of your life, or feel in need of a close friend, A Work In Progress is the book for you.
+The 212 pages contain 37 stories, each special and packed with details, but I wish there had been more links between them.
+The individuality and character in every story left me desperate for more.
+If you’re looking for inspiration in your life or feel in need of a friend, A Work in Progress is the book for you.